Guide to helping with Maven

 - test snapshot plugins help test the latest development versions of plugins and report issues

 - Help with the documentation by pointing out areas that are lacking or unclear, and if you are so inclined, submitting patches to correct it.
-You can quickly contribute rough thoughts to the wiki, or you can volunteer to help collate and organise information that is already there.
+You can create appropriate issues by using the issue tracking system.

 Your participation in the community is much appreciated!